-There are plenty of Android VPN apps out there but choosing one is a more difficult affair.
-In this guide we’ve rounded up the 6 best VPN apps for Android to help you stay secure, unblock content and more.
+There are plenty of VPNs for Android out there but choosing one is a more difficult affair.
+In this guide we’ve rounded up the 6 best VPN apps for your mobile and tablet to help you stay secure, unblock content and more.

 If you’re an Android user then you’re in good company.
 In fact, as recently as the middle of 2018 according to Statista around 88% of all smartphone and tablet devices are running some version of Android.

 This means that VPN choice is vast on Android systems and with lesser regulation than the Apple app market, for example, the chances of getting a poor VPN app are greater.

 ExpressVPN is the best Android VPN app we tested this year but there are other options.
 If you need a VPN for Android, these 6 are the ones you’ll want to be checking out.

 VPN apps work across many devices but choosing one for an Android device has certain considerations.
 What’s good for your Windows or Fire TV Stick isn’t necessarily the best for your Android tablet or phone.

 Before you look at the best virtual private network for Android further down take a few minutes to consider these specific features.
 Taking these into account when choosing a VPN will help you get the best for your money.

 - Android app: It may seem silly to say but make sure the VPN service you sign up to has a dedicated Android app.
 While most do there are still some that don’t.
 That way your Android Phone or Tablet can be protected quickly

 - Limited clutter: While desktop VPN apps are about features, Android apps should be minimal.
 Using a VPN is going to drain your battery somewhat due to encryption so making sure the app has the smallest footprint will improve your usability.
 For mobile devices, you want to get connected and forget about the VPN, not be bogged down by unnecessary features.